saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unity.md

 id: unity
 title: Unity Integration Guide
 sidebar_label: Getting Started
-description: Capture and report handled and unhandled exceptions in Unity games and apps.
+description: Integrate Backtrace with Unity to automatically detect and report crashes and errors that occur in your apps and games.
 ---

-Backtrace's integration with Unity allows you to capture and report handled and unhandled Unity exceptions to a Backtrace instance, instantly offering the ability to prioritize and debug software errors.
+Integrate Backtrace with Unity to automatically detect and report crashes and errors that occur in your apps and games.

 ## Features